michalsta/opentims/README.md

 from opentims.opentims import OpenTIMS

 path = pathlib.Path('path_to_your_data.d')
 D = OpenTIMS(path) # get data handle
+print(D)
+print(len(D)) # The number of peaks.

+# Attention:
+# to get tof-mz and scan-dt conversion, you must accept Bruker license aggreement.
+# If you are OK with it, you will get the full output.
+# If not, you have to subselect only columns ('frame','scan','tof','intensity','rt').
+# To have additionally 'mz' and 'dt', you have to install
+# opentims_bruker_bridge with
+# pip install opentims_bruker_bridge

 # Get a dict with data from frames 1, 5, and 67.
 pprint(D.query(frames=[1,5,67]))